 6. Simplify your technology setup

-At this point you might figure that all eye tracking systems are pretty much the same.
-Their only job is to track where people are looking, so what‘s left to vary?
+At this point you might think that all eye tracking systems are pretty much the same.
+Their only job is to track where people are looking, so how much can they vary?
 Actually, quite a lot.
-Eye tracking is on the rise, and to keep pace with demand, new systems are shooting up like mushrooms.
-Amidst all manufacturer specifications it can be quite hard to keep the overview and evaluate which eye tracker is right for you.

 Which eye tracker is right for you?

-- Make sure the eye tracker you purchase meets the specifications required to answer your research objectives.
-Have a look at the key questions below that can help you find a suitable eye tracker.
+3) Make sure the eye tracker you purchase meets the specifications required to answer your research questions.
+Have a look at the key specifications to the right that can help you find a suitable eye tracker.

 Measurement precision: Measured in degrees.
 Standard is about 0.5 degree.
-Low end hardware start around 1.0 degree, medium 0.5 degree, high end down to 0.1 degree or less (bite bar).
+Low-end hardware starts at around 1.0 degree, medium 0.5 degree, and high end at 0.1 degree or even less.

 Trackability: How much of the population can be tracked?
 The best systems track around 95% of the population, low end systems less.

-Headbox size: To what extend is the respondent allowed to move in relative distance to the eye tracker?
-A good system will typically allow to move around 11 inches in each direction.
+Headbox size: To what extent is the respondent allowed to move in relative distance to the eye tracker?
+A good system will typically allow around 11 inches (28cm) of movement in each direction.

 Recapture rate: How fast does the eye tracker detect the eye position after the eyes have been out of sight for a moment (e.g. during a blink)?

 Integrated or standalone: Is the eye tracking hardware integrated into the monitor frame?
-Standalone eye trackers are more flexible, but typically a bit more complex to set up.
+Standalone eye trackers usually offer high-end specifications, but are also typically a bit more complex to set up.